tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson09.md

 * information hiding -
     * the user only needs to know how to use the class, not how it is implemented
     * this allows us to change the implementation without breaking anyone's code
+* code reuse --
+    * a well-defined class can be used in many contexts (and you can share it on pypi.org with the world!)
+* managing complexity
+    * we can use classes to break a complex problem into smaller pieces and thereby simplify the code
 * namespace handling
     * by defining methods instead of function there is less danger of redefining one of the user's own functions
 * reducing redunancy through inheritance